oblomov-dev/mime-faker/README.md

-# a2UI5 - Cloud MIME Fake Dummy
+# a2UI5 - MIME Fake for Cloud
 This is not a mime repository!
 For testing only! <br>

 TODO: